 IDI research method, IDI interviews, and In-Depth Interviews are terms that come up repeatedly in UX research.

-The IDI interview, IDI study is one of the most popular research methods used to probe the needs being fulfilled by a digital product (e.g., website, mobile application).
+The IDI interview, IDI study is one of the most popular research methods and a qualitative data collection method used to probe the needs that a digital product fulfills (e.g., website, mobile application).

 In-Depth Interviews are often conducted with target users of a digital product and are used very early in the design process.

 We can use them already at the stage of creation, and development of the product concept, thus providing it with adequacy and compliance with the needs of its future users.

 Individual In-Depth Interviews aren't a method that was created with the development of UX research, but they've been developed as a research method based on social research (e.g., psychology, sociology).

 What it means is that the methodology for conducting them is very academic.

 As a result, Individual In-Depth interviews provide reliable and credible results that can, and do, provide a valuable source of knowledge.